 Last Updated on

-Kakanin Recipes for Christmas and New Year Celebration – Kakanin will always be found at the dining table in all the different Filipino family celebration and in all kinds of events.
-It has been a part of the Filipino culture to include these delicious rice dessert/snacks in all occasions, specifically Christmas and New Year because of the significance we have put in them.
-We associate these kakanin dishes as something that would symbolize keeping our ties close together, keeping the relationships between family and friends strong.
+Kakanin Recipes for Christmas and New Year Celebration – Kakanin is always present at the dining table in all the different Filipino family celebrations and all kinds of events.
+It has been a part of the Filipino culture to include these delicious rice desserts or snacks on all occasions, specifically Christmas and New Year, because of the significance we have put in them.

-Most kakanin dishes actually require only a few number of ingredients.
-It is definitely hard to mess them up since the process is fairly easy.
-When in Bacolod City visit Quan Delicacies if you want to eat the best Kakanin.
+Most kakanin dishes require only a few numbers of ingredients.
+It is hard to mess them up since the process is relatively easy.

-Check out any of these 10 Kakanin recipes that will surely bring a smile to your loved ones faces.
+Check out any of these Top Kakanin Recipes for Christmas that will surely bring a smile to your loved one’s faces.

 Kutsinta Recipe is an orange or brown rice cake, good with freshly grated coconut on top.
 This Kakanin recipe is a perfect afternoon merienda for your family and friends.

-Bibingka Galapong Recipe or Coconut Rice Cake is usually cooked in a clay pot, lined w/ banana leaves and topped with salted egg slices that add a satisfying flavor of this Filipino dessert.
-This Kakanin recipe is best served with butter and coconut shreds best paired with salabat or ginger tea or with hot chocolate.
+Bibingka Galapong Recipe or Coconut Rice Cake is usually cook in a clay pot, with banana leaves and top with salted egg slices that add a satisfying flavor of this Filipino dessert.
+This Kakanin recipe is best with butter and coconut shreds.
+Filipinos usually pair it with salabat or ginger tea or with hot chocolate.

-Pichi Pichi Recipe is created from Cassava which is called “Kamoteng Kahoy” here in the Philippines.
+Pichi Pichi Recipe is from Cassava or “Kamoteng Kahoy” here in the Philippines.
 This dessert is an all-time-favorite anywhere here in the Philippines because of its simplicity in both procedures and ingredients but complexity in flavors.

 Ube Maja Blanca, a popular Filipino kakanin recipe, is a coconut pudding that has the purple color from ube or purple yam.

-Palitaw Recipe, is a small, flat, sweet rice cake made from malagkit or sticky rice, washed, soaked, and then ground.
+Palitaw Recipe, is a small, flat, sweet rice cake from malagkit or sticky rice.

-Carioca is made of coconut and sweet rice dough (locally known in the market as “galapong”).
-It is quite easy to prepare and so it should be perfect for an afternoon snack.
+Carioca is from coconut and sweet rice dough (locally known in the market as “galapong”).
+It is quite easy to prepare and perfect for an afternoon snack.

 Inutak of Pateros, we first saw this Kakanin Recipe while watching Saksi, a TV news program in the Philippines.
 To know more about Inutak Kakanin click here…

-Sapin Sapin another Kakanin Recipe made from rice flour or rice that has been soaked overnight then crushed into a paste, sometimes yams or yam flour, coconut milk and sugar.
-Each layer is tinted (the bottom one a deep ube-like purple, the middle a golden yolk yellow,the top one white), and steamed before the next layer is added.
+Sapin Sapin another Kakanin Recipe from rice flour, each layer is colored (the bottom one a deep ube-like purple, the middle a golden yolk yellow,the top one white), and steamed before the next layer is added.